SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cisco-meraki-source.md

    * ![orange exclamation point.png](/img/reuse/orange-exclamation-point.png) An orange triangle with an exclamation point is shown when the field doesn't exist in the Fields table schema.
 In this case, an option to automatically add the nonexistent fields to the Fields table schema is provided.
 If a field is sent to Sumo Logic that does not exist in the Fields schema it is ignored (i.e., dropped).
 1. **Base URL**.
 It refers to the default URL where your Meraki account is hosted.
 If you are located in China, you have the option to modify the base URL.
 1. **API Key**.
 Provide the API key you generated from your Meraki account.
+1. **Meraki Organization ID**.
+Provide the numeric Meraki organization ID of the Meraki org you want to collect data from.
+You can only provide one ID.
+Please create multiple sources for multiple Meraki organizations.
 1. (Optional) The **Polling Interval** is set to 300 seconds by default, you can adjust it based on your needs.
 1. When you are finished configuring the Source, click **Save**.